In Depth Baby Product Reviews Led by a Pediatrician

 Our Verdict

-The Evenflo Maestro Sport 2-in-1 is a comfortable high-backed booster in our best boosters review.
+The Evenflo Maestro Sport 2-in-1 is a comfortable high-backed booster in our boosters review.
 Unfortunately, the headrest is not adjustable for height, and we suspect that as kids grow, many will outgrow the design before they reach the actual manufacturer's height limits.
 Overall, there isn't much to love about this seat, and even the lower price is not enough to make up for the harder-to-use features and lower-quality materials.
 With some of the lowest crash test analysis results in the group, we don't see a compelling reason to purchase the Evenflo over competitors.
 With some seats sporting a similar price and performing well in key metrics like crash testing, it is hard to recommend the Evenflo, no matter what your booster needs might be.

 REASONS TO BUY